GSA/digitalgov.gov/content/posts/2016-09-14-analytics-success-series-federal-trade-commission.md

   * **Traffic to resources exploded.** Traffic from the homepage to the tasks in the Take Action area jumped dramatically &#8212; 47% for Complaint Assistant, 54% for Do Not Call, 9,691% for ID theft.
 Free Credit Report and Scam Alerts never had any measurable traffic from the home page – now they do.
 This means that people are using this new section to get quickly to the resource that helps them with their task.
 This improvement was especially timely for ID theft because it put a reference to identity theft reporting right on the home page, just in time for the rollout of the new identitytheft.gov.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/600-x-372-FTC3.jpg" alt="A chart comparing visits to old and new homepage is titled, New "Take Action" Section of Homepage Boosts Traffic to Consumer Top Tasks." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/600-x-372-FTC3.jpg" alt="A chart comparing visits to old and new homepage is titled, New Take Action Section of Homepage Boosts Traffic to Consumer Top Tasks." >}}

   * **Site searches dropped dramatically.** The number of FTC.gov site searches people conducted using terms related to these top tasks &#8212;  such as free credit report and do not call &#8212; dropped dramatically.
 (Metrics show that these are always the top search terms on our site.)
 This indicates that because people were able to quickly find these tasks on the homepage, they didn’t have to resort to our site’s search engine to find them.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/600-x-412-FTC4.jpg" alt="A chart comparing number of searches over two 2-month date ranges is titled, New "Take Action" Section of Homepage Reduces Consumer Searches for Top Tasks (sampling)." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/600-x-412-FTC4.jpg" alt="A chart comparing number of searches over two 2-month date ranges is titled, New Take Action Section of Homepage Reduces Consumer Searches for Top Tasks (sampling)." >}}

   * **Traffic soared for “Competition” tasks.** While Competition (antitrust information) is a critical part of our mission, metrics show that competition-related tasks are not top tasks for most of our site visitors.
 However, competition tasks are vitally important to certain audiences.
 So we added those tasks to the home page as well when we made our improvements.
 The results were substantial increases in traffic from the home page to the two competition tasks.